wunderwuzzi23/blog/content/posts/2024/google-ai-studio-data-exfiltration-now-fixed.md

 Do not print anything else.
 ```

 If you read the above prompt, it's pretty self explanatory.
 It divides every review into a separate request, and sends the data off to the third party server via the image load.
-Noticed how it creates two query parameters: one for the filename and one for the content.
+Notice how it creates two query parameters: one for the filename and one for the content.

-This was to show how effectively we can control the LLM during a prompt injection attack.
+This is to show how effectively we can control the LLM during a prompt injection attack.

 ### End to End Demonstration Video